 Studies show that interviews predict job performance; however, not all interviews are created equal.
 Carefully selected interview questions can make the difference between hiring an employee who’s rehearsed versus one who’s actually ready.
 With caregiver turnover on the rise, it’s especially important for home care providers to hire quality employees right from the get-go.
 One way to ensure that you find these valuable recruits is by choosing questions that filter for excellence.
 These four key question types, when used in balance, will give you a well-rounded view of your interviewee’s qualifications and personality.

-Below are four different type of caregiver interview questions to guide home care providers in caregiver interviews:
+Below are four different types of caregiver interview questions to guide home care providers in the interview process:

 1. Direct questions